 What is the timeframe of this move in terms of our account and data?

-Velocify by Ellie Mae will begin transitioning our customers in batches to AWS starting in June and will be completed by early August.
+Velocify by Ellie Mae will begin transitioning our customers in weekly batches to AWS starting in late October and will be completed by early December.

 How will I be notified of the AWS transition plan and schedule?